-Regardless of departmental affiliation and organizational-legal form, secondary specialized, vocational, higher, and postgraduate education institutions, as well as institutions providing professional retraining and advanced training, along with their educational programs, are subject to comprehensive and specialized state accreditation.
+Regardless of departmental affiliation and organizational-legal form, secondary specialized, vocational, higher, and postgraduate education institutions, as well as institutions providing professional retraining and advanced training, along with their educational programs, are subject to Institutional and Program state accreditation.

-Comprehensive state accreditation is conducted once every 5 years.
-Specialized state accreditation is conducted for newly introduced educational programs before the start of the educational process.
+Institutional accreditation is conducted once every 5 years.
+Program accreditation is conducted for newly introduced educational programs before the start of the educational process.

 Applications are accepted electronically through the Agency’s “Accreditation” platform.

-Applications for specialized state accreditation are accepted annually from October 1 to January 31 of the following year.
+Applications for Program accreditation are accepted annually from October 1 to January 31 of the following year.

-Applications for comprehensive state accreditation are accepted until September 15 of the academic year preceding the academic year in which the certificate of accreditation of the educational institution expires.
+Applications for Institutional accreditation are accepted until September 15 of the academic year preceding the academic year in which the certificate of accreditation of the educational institution expires.

 Internal evaluation is the process through which an educational institution monitors, analyzes, evaluates, and improves the effectiveness of its activities based on established internal quality assurance criteria.